SaifSyed08/payment-calculator/README.md

   loading="lazy"
 ></iframe>
 ```
-⚠️ This option does NOT automatically update with the source code.

-### **Option 3: Copy & Paste the Code Directly (Most Customizable)**
+### **Option 3: Copy & Paste the Code Directly**

 You can also add the full calculator HTML directly to your own webpage.
 Just paste the raw code from index.html
  into your site’s HTML editor.

-💡 This approach is ideal if you want to edit the style or layout to fit your website overall.
+ This option allows for full customization, which is ideal for making any style or layout edits to fit your website overall.

  ---